The Seat (film)

-The Seat is a 2025 documentary short film directed by Kyle Thrash and produced by RadicalMedia in collaboration with WhatsApp and the Mercedes-AMG Petronas Formula One Team.
+The Seat is a 2025 American documentary short film directed by Kyle Thrash and produced by RadicalMedia in collaboration with WhatsApp and the Mercedes-AMG Petronas Formula One Team.
 The 40-minute film documents the Mercedes team's decision to promote 18-year-old Italian driver Andrea Kimi Antonelli to a Formula One seat for the 2025 season, following Lewis Hamilton’s move to Ferrari.
 Released on Netflix on May 5, 2025, it debuted in the top 10 on the platform in over 25 countries.
-The film is a thrilling and inspiring story that covers the internal discussions and strategic considerations led by Team Principal and CEO Toto Wolff, focusing on Antonelli’s transition to Formula One.
+The film is an inspiring story that covers the internal discussions and strategic considerations led by Team Principal and CEO Toto Wolff, focusing on Antonelli's transition to Formula One.

 Plot

 The Seat follows the Mercedes-AMG Petronas team’s decision to replace Lewis Hamilton with 18-year-old unknown Andrea Kimi Antonelli for the 2025 Formula One season.
 The film follows the team and driver through internal team communications via WhatsApp, showing private negotiations between Toto Wolff, engineers, strategists, and Antonelli.
-It tracks Antonelli’s intense preparation, including driving training, simulator sessions, physical workouts, and emotional heart-warming moments with his family and team.
+It tracks Antonelli's intense preparation, including driving training, simulator sessions, physical workouts, and emotional heart-warming moments with his family and team.